History and Background

 History and background of The Rotary Club of Oswestry

-Oswestry lies to the extreme South-East of Rotary District 1180 which includes only 2 clubs in Shropshire: ours and our daughter club, Oswestry Borderland.
+Oswestry lies in a South Eastern corner of Rotary District 1180 which includes only 3 clubs in Shropshire, all in Oswestry: ours, our daughter club Oswestry Borderland and Oswestry Cambrian.

-Granted its charter on 7th August 1929, the Rotary Club of Oswestry is 83 years old and the 14th oldest in the District.
-Dual-gender since 2002, it now has 3 women members, one of whom, Rtn Jayne Middleton, was President for the year 2007/08.
+Granted its charter on 9th August 1929, the Rotary Club of Oswestry is well over 85 years old and the 14th oldest in the District.
+Dual-gender since 2002, it now has 5 women members, one of whom, Rtn Jayne Middleton, was President for the year 2007/08.

-We currently have 38 members and between us we cover many professions, including teaching, accountancy, dentistry, the law, music, journalism, farming, optometry, commerce and a shepherd!
+We currently have 39 members and between us we cover many professions, including teaching, accountancy, dentistry, the law, music, journalism, farming, optometry, commerce and even a shepherd!

 The Club is committed to serving its local community as well as supporting International initiatives further afield, with charities such as Oswestry MENCAP, Shelterbox, Institute for Cancer Research, Shropshire Voluntary Helping Hand Association, PolioPlus, Stroke Club, Midlands Air Ambulance all having benefited from our fund-raising efforts in recent years.